-So, how exactly do you pass the CBEST?
-Well, you must earn at least 123 points across all three sections to pass.
+Well, you must earn at least 123 points across all three sections of the CBEST to pass.
 Raw scores, which range from 1 to 50, are then converted to scaled scores of 20 to 80.
-A score of 41 is considered passing, although you can technically score as low as 37 in one or two sections provided that your total score is over 123.
+A CBEST score of 41 is considered passing, although you can technically score as low as 37 in one or two sections provided that your total score is over 123.
 On the math and reading sections, every question has the same value, and there is no penalty for wrong answers.
 On the writing section, essays are scored holistically based on criteria such as rhetorical force; organization; support and development; usage; structure and conventions; and appropriateness.
 It sounds like a lot, but you can find simple explanations of the criteria here.

 Looking for an article specifically focused on scoring?
-Check out the CTC Scores article.
+Check out the CBEST Passing Scores article.

 The official California Educator Credentialing Assessments site offers some additional details about the CBEST as well as some practice test questions.
 You can also find the CBEST Test Standards, which are descriptions of all the skills the test-taker is expected to demonstrate.